 Whether you’re celebrating a company milestone or looking to impress a client, a dinner party is a great way to celebrate.
 After you settle on a venue (and menu) make sure your invitation has all the right details, starting with the time.
 If you’re hosting a seated dinner make that clear on the invitation, so guests know to arrive on time and plan to stay throughout the entire dinner.
 Add in a 15 to 30-minute buffer with pre-dinner cocktails before everyone is seated, if possible.
 That way (hopefully) everyone has arrived when it’s time to serve the food.

 When you’re writing the central message of your invitation, the wording should be more formal for a seated dinner party.
 If you’re stuck, keep our favorite phrases in mind: Cheers with the Chairman, Annual Client Dinner, or Dinner & Digestifs.
-Browse our wide selection of elegant card invitations to get started on your own corporate dinner party invitations.
+Browse our wide selection of elegant dinner invitations to get started planning your own corporate dinner party.
 The built-in RSVP tracking helps you keep tabs on the headcount.

 The company summer party invitation